How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 This guide focuses on winter squash rather than courgettes or summer squash.
 That includes butternut squash, Crown Prince, Uchiki Kuri, acorn squash, buttercup squash, kabocha-style squash, and some pumpkins.

 The difference matters.
 Courgettes are picked young and eaten fresh.
-Winter squash needs to mature fully, cure, and store.
+Winter squash needs to mature fully before it is harvested, cured, and stored.

 When to Plant Winter Squash in the UK